dreamcatcher-tech/napps/napp-tools/issues.md

 Need to add reasoning key for linking to reasoning dependencies.
 Possibly also a generator key for linking to the generator of the napp.

+In general, we have some conventions, like the default module name, and we have some conventions for allowing implied configs to be very terse.
+We should analyse the napp format and see if we can make it more terse and check if the conventions make sense and are easy to use.